-Contractor will demonstrate meaningful improvement for the selected disparity measure for the intervention population based on the mutually agreed upon intervention proposal and target improvement rate.
-Contractor must report progress, including analysis of outcomes and potential to scale or replicate intervention, through submission of an acceptable and approved disparities intervention progress report.
+Contractor will show reduction of andemonstrate meaningful improvement for the selected disparity measure-identified disparity for the intervention selected population based on the mutually agreed upon intervention proposal and target improvement rate.
+To be in compliance, Contractor must report progress, including analysis of outcomes and potential to scale or replicate intervention, through submission of an acceptable and approved disparities intervention progress report reporting template.
+Covered California will assess Contractor's reduction in their disparity based on the submitted HEDIS measures sample per Article 1.
+Section 1.02